Early Childhood Education Degree Online

 Related Programs That Might Interest YouLearn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 Average Net Price: $3,226

 St. Petersburg College wants to help empower its students and community with academic excellence and engagement so that they can achieve success and economic mobility.
 The college is a private, nonprofit institution that offers Associate’s degrees and certificates to students across the United States.
 The Early Childhood Education degree at St. Petersburg College is designed to prepare you for work with children from birth to six years old.
-Students will explore the development of young children and how they learn, as well as the role of the teacher in promoting intellectual, social, emotional, and physical growth.
 The Early Childhood Education program at St. Petersburg College provides students with rigorous coursework that will prepare them for their future careers as educators.
 According to the Bureau of Labor Statistics, the average salary for a preschool teacher is $31,930 and has an expected job outlook of 18%.

 2.)
 Florida International University

 FIU’s program equips students with the essential knowledge and competencies required to embark on careers as educators or administrators in early childhood environments, including Head Start centers and public schools.
 The university has received countless rankings, from the U.S. News and World Report FIU has been ranked #6 in Top Performers on Social Mobility, #34 in Most Innovative Schools, and #78 in Top Public Schools.
 Students who graduate from this program will be able to develop curricula for young learners, plan engaging lessons with creative activities and manage small groups of children.